 Furthermore, together with the hard copy of the notification, the parties are also required to attach electronic versions (PDF/Word, etc) of the notification and all documents filed along with it.

 The filing should be made in Ukrainian, and all documents to be filed alongside it should be translated into Ukrainian.
 Additionally, powers of attorney (if the parties authorise external counsels) and registry excerpts for foreign entities should be notarised and apostilled/legalised, depending on the jurisdiction.
 Confidential information should be properly marked in the filing so that the AMC treats it accordingly.

-If the notification is deemed incomplete, it is rejected and parties will need to resubmit it.
-Still, normally the AMC holds consultations with the notifying parties during the 15-day "preview" period regarding the completeness of the filing and usually allows the parties to supplement any missing information during the "preview" period (or sometimes even the "review" period) without a formal rejection.
+If the notification is deemed incomplete, it is rejected and the parties will need to resubmit it.
+Nevertheless, the AMC normally holds consultations with the notifying parties during the 15-day "preview" period regarding the completeness of the filing and usually allows the parties to supplement any missing information during the "preview" period (or sometimes even the "review" period) without a formal rejection.

-Also, the authority may reconsider its decision if it was based on inaccurate or misleading information.
+Also, the AMC may reconsider its decision if it was based on inaccurate or misleading information.